Préférez-vous toujours consulter ce site en anglais ?

 Environmental Benefits

-Ecological gardens act as ecological corridors, defined as areas of land that connect habitat fragments and allow wildlife and insects to move between these spaces.
+Ecological gardens act as ecological corridors, defined as land areas that connect habitat fragments and allow wildlife and insects to move between these spaces.
 Japanese steps, a type of ecological corridor, have been proven to be one of the biggest contributors to preserving biodiversity by mitigating habitat fragmentation.

 Ecological gardens provide insects and animals with access to food, water, and mates, expand available resources in an urban environment, and help populations thrive.

-These gardens reduce the risk of flooding in houses and roads, and help reduce heat islands (extreme temperatures) in urban areas during very hot summer days.
+These gardens help reduce the risk of flooding in homes and roads, and the development of heat islands (extreme temperatures) in urban areas during very hot summer days.
 Some ecological gardens even offer food, such as fruits and nuts, for people to enjoy!

 Common Misconceptions